jasonhemann/25SP-CS1114/syllabus.md

 We will use a variety of tools and platforms to facilitate teaching and learning over the semester.
 Please see the [technology page]({{ site.baseurl }}/tech/) for more details.

+### Code safety, security, and backup

+You are responsible for the safely and securely storing your data.
+It is considered a best practice to keep your files under version control, using a tool such as git via [github.com](https://github.com).
+As a burgeoning computer programmer, you should create an account.
+In addition, you have the ability to backup entire directories, automatically, through Microsoft OneDrive.
+You should set the directory where you save your programs to automatically back up.
+Lost data due to hardware errors will not be an accepted excuse.

 ## Academic Integrity

 Misrepresentation of someone else's work as one's own is a grave